skarab42/uTopiaController/README.md

-# µTopiaController
+# uTopiaController
-Serial controller for the #µTopiaPrinter.
+Serial controller for the uTopiaPrinter.

 ## Dependencies
   * python 2.7.x